SwapnaneelSarkar/grape/README.md

 - **Appointment Manager**: Organizes and tracks medical appointments, including reminders.
 - **Medical History Manager**: Keeps a detailed record of users' medical history for easy reference and sharing with healthcare providers.
 - **Google Maps API Integration**: Provides real-time location tracking for healthcare facilities, pharmacies, and rest stops.
-- **Community Support**: Connect with other users managing similar health conditions.
+- **Community Support**: Allows users to join group chats with others managing similar health conditions, fostering a supportive community for discussing illnesses and recovery.
+Chat functionality is integrated through real-time messaging.
 - **Gemini API Integration**: Features a chatbot with medical expertise, offering text-to-speech and speech-to-text capabilities to assist users in managing their health.

 ## Tech Stack